VIBE-Lab/cosas-algorithm-submition/README.md

 # Official Algorithm Submission Example for the [Cosas Challenge](https://cosas.grand-challenge.org)

 This example demonstrates an official algorithm submission implemented using MMSegmentation for the Cosas Challenge.
 The Cosas Challenge comprises two tasks, each involving datasets from different domains.
-During the preliminary test phase, each task's dataset is sourced from 4 domains, placed in 4 folders.
+During the preliminary test phase, each task's dataset is sourced from 4 domains.
 Each domain includes images of varying sizes, ranging from 1000 to 2000 pixels.
-In the final test phase, the datasets for each task are drawn from 6 domains, placed in 6 folders, ranging from 1500 to 2000 pixels.
+In the final test phase, the datasets for each task are drawn from 6 domains, ranging from 1500 to 2000 pixels.

 ## Prerequisites